medialab/casanova/README.md

 resumer = RowCountResumer('./enriched-people.csv', listener=listener)

-# You can check is the the process was already started and can resume:
+# You can check if the process was already started and can resume:
 resumer.can_resume()

 # You can check how many lines were already processed: